-Join us in bringing GPS to your community and help us address the mental health crisis caused by COVID-19
+Bring GPS to your community to address the mental health crisis exacerbated by COVID-19

 Just because the pandemic is slowing down, doesn’t mean the mental health crisis is over.

 We may be in a different phase of the pandemic but that does not mean that the enormous damage it did has subsided.
 Many of us are now living with loss, hardship, poverty, lack of housing or food insecurity.
 Many of us are still facing uncertainty, lack access to vaccines or are in communities or have loved ones who are not vaccinated, and are dealing with the mental health crisis caused by the long isolation necessary during the pandemic.
 It’s been hard to be brave alone and many of us are still suffering.
 Join us in bringing support groups to all of those who are struggling during this difficult time.
 Together we can help people rise to the challenges of the moment with as much resilience as possible.

 We know that although physical distancing was an essential public health response to COVID-19 , it created the conditions in which mental health and traumatic experiences were able to escalate.
 The overarching fear and stress of being surrounded by the danger of COVID-19 was exacerbated by loss of jobs, death of loved ones, health concerns, frontline work, parenting and social isolation and the pressures and difficulties of meeting basic needs.